CompleteMerchantSolutions/slate/source/includes/api/_customer.md

 Parameter | Default | Description
 --------- | ------- | -----------
-lastfour* |  | Last four digits of the card number. reference* |  | Card Reference Token from the Slyce Plugin. type* |  | Type of card (Visa, Mastercard, etc., ) . name |  | Optional nickname for the card.
+lastfour* |  | Last four digits of the card number. reference* |  | Card Reference Token from the Plugin. type* |  | Type of card (Visa, Mastercard, etc., ) . name |  | Optional nickname for the card.